Lawhy/Lawhy.github.io/_posts/2020-12-17-RL3-node-embeddings-proximity.md

 **3. Relatedness-Driven Walk Generation**

+>**Note**: From the recommender, this section is not worth detailed reading as it contains many small logical problems and the techniques are of minal improvement.

 Let $$IP$$, the input predicates for generating domain-driven embeddings.
 Let $$u \in V$$ be the current node and $$v \in Ne(u)$$ be the next node to be chosen from the neighbors of $$u$$.
 Let $$E(u)$$ be the set of predicates between $$u$$ and its neighbors.

 - *Semantic Relatedness Driven Walk*: (1)  Compute the relatedness between each **predicate linked to the neighbors** and all the **input predicates**; (2) The strategy picks the next node via the **probability distribution** of the highest relatedness scores.
 Mathematically,